 What Benefits Are Available Through Workers’ Compensation in Maryland?

-Regardless of a minor injury or a long-term physical impairment, workers’ compensation in the state of Maryland acts as a financial protection to help people who were injured at work while performing their job. the benefits you receive will be determined by the scope and severity of your injury.
+Whether an accident leads to a minor injury or a long-term physical impairment, Workers’ Compensation in the State of Maryland acts as financial protection to help people injured at work while performing their job.
+The scope and severity of your injury will determine the benefits you receive.
 This is typically decided by the amount of time you’ll need to take off from work (and subsequently, miss out on earnings).

 In the case of a minor injury that requires you to miss 14 or more days of work, you can receive Temporary Total Disability benefits while you are recovering.

-These benefits are set up to help you get back on your feet during a short period of time.
-With this type of assistance, you can be eligible to receive compensation for both medical bills and for wages and lost income during your time off work.
+These benefits are set up to help you get back on your feet in a short period of time.
+With this type of assistance, you can be eligible to receive compensation for both medical bills and lost income during your time off work.

 In the event that your injury doesn’t take the full 14 days to heal, you might only be compensated for medical expenses.
 Temporary benefits will cease once you can return to work or when a medical professional determines that they have done all they can to treat your injuries and you are no longer improving.

-When you’re injured, the goal is always to work for a quick and full recovery.
+When you are injured, the goal is always to work for a quick and full recovery.
 Unfortunately, that doesn’t always happen.
-In the event that you need ongoing medical treatment for an occupational injury, you might be eligible to receive long-term benefits from a workers’ compensation claim.
+If you need ongoing medical treatment for an occupational injury, you might be eligible to receive long-term benefits from a Workers’ Compensation claim.
 Some examples of treatment that might be covered include:

 - Surgery and other medical treatments